ilafly/cubic_solutions/README.md

-# cubic_solutions
-Construct left non-degenerate cubic solutions to the Yang-Baxter equation
+# Left non-degeneraete cubic solutions to the Yang-Baxter equation

+Basic steps:
+- construct all shelves up to isomorphism with a given property
+- construct all solutions up to isomorphism with a given shelf as derived solution.

+Questions:
+- esclude involutive solutions?
+- esclude idempotent solutions?